Battle of Montese: Aftermath

 After three days of fighting, Montese had suffered extensive damage: of the 1,121 houses in the town, no less than 833 had been destroyed.
 The battle also claimed the lives of 189 civilians.
 The Brazilian division carried out its mission at a high cost: around 430 casualties, including dead, wounded, captured or missing.
-On the German side, the estimate made at the time, and confirmed in later excavations, was of 497 casualties, including 453 dead and wounded.
+On the German side, the estimate made at the time, and confirmed in later excavations, was 497 casualties, including 453 dead and wounded.

 The conquest of Montese significantly marked the beginning of the Spring 1945 offensive in Italy, codenamed Operation Grapeshot.
 Added to the victories scored by the Allies in other locations, this victory contributed to the complete dismantling of the German defense lines in the sector of the United States Fifth Army, and consequently in the rest of Italy.

 The commune of Montese, in recognition of the role of the Brazilian troops in its liberation, honored them by naming one of its squares Piazza Brasile ("Brazil Square").
-The anthem of the Brazilian Expeditionary Force, Canção do Expedicionário, is taught at schools and sung by the children of the region to this day.
+The anthem of the Brazilian Expeditionary Force, Canção do Expedicionário, is taught in schools and sung by the children of the region to this day.